Pandemic holiday travel 2.0: How to navigate Thanksgiving this year - KRDO

 Traveling for Thanksgiving this year is going to look way more like 2019 than our first pandemic holiday season: crowded.

+The number of people flying for Thanksgiving will “without a doubt” break pandemic-era air travel records, TSA Administrator David Pekoske told CNN’s Pete Muntean in an exclusive interview.

+“The pandemic record right now stands at about 2.2 million people [on a single day] and I would expect that we will definitely exceed that,” Pekoske said.

-In the United States, AAA predicts travel for Thanksgiving will rebound to near pre-pandemic levels, with 53.4 million Americans expected to travel for the holiday — a 13% increase from last year.
+US travel organization AAA predicts Thanksgiving travel overall will rebound to near pre-pandemic levels, with 53.4 million Americans expected to travel for the holiday — a 13% increase from last year.

 With recent operational meltdowns at Southwest and American Airlines top of mind, plus staffing issues and an uptick in international travel, many air travelers worry that things could get messy.